-As a part-time student you will be required to attend supervision, training, seminars, milestone assessments (e.g. transfer of status) and other obligations in Oxford for a minimum of 30 days each year.
+As a part-time student you will be required to attend course activities and related obligations in Oxford for a minimum of 30 days each year.

-There will be flexibility in the dates and pattern of attendance, which will be determined by mutual agreement with your supervisor.
-Any dates for fieldwork should be discussed with your supervisor.
+There will be flexibility in the dates of attendance, which will be determined by mutual agreement with your supervisor.
+You will have the opportunity to tailor your part-time study and pattern of in-person attendance in liaison with your supervisor.
+It is expected that you will join all online course activities during your period of study.